Ecologies, Techniques, Technologies IV

 Real Estate Private Equity and Capital Markets [Module 2]

-MRE students who want to take this course should enter the Limited Enrollment Course Lottery and will be automatically enrolled.
+MRE students who enter this course in Limited Enrollment Course Lottery will be automatically enrolled.